Noahide Seven Commandments Torah classes

 She appointed her son

-My firstborn child, she said, will ‘purchase Man with YHVH,’ will connect Mankind with YHVH.
-Cain would be the first, firstborn priest.
+My firstborn child, she also said, will ‘purchase Man with YHVH,’ He will connect Mankind with YHVH.
+In other words, Cain would serve as Mankind first, firstborn priest.

 Cain would invite YHVH to dwell inside the human heart.